Tag Archive for: tax services

 Most banks also allow you to file your GST or payroll remittance at the same time as payment.

 CRA’s My Payment service has been around for a number of years and accepts Interac Debit, Visa Debit or Debit Mastercard payments.
 It uses the same login information as your online banking account (so you don’t have to remember another dreaded password).
-Unlike online banking which can take a day to process, with My Payment you get an immediate confirmation, great for those last-minute tax payments.
+Unlike online banking which can 1-3 days to process, with My Payment you get an immediate confirmation, great for those last-minute tax payments.
 Important note: credit card payments are not accepted through the My Payment service.

 The steps for My Payment are very similar to online banking: first, select your payment type, account number, payment period and amount.
 Once you are happy with the payment to be made, confirm and click “Pay Now” to proceed to select the bank to pay from.

 Did you know that you can set up pre-authorized debit (PAD) payments to CRA?
 PAD payment agreements can be set up for a one-time payment or for a series of payments (like installments).
-You can create a PAD payment agreement in your CRA My Account or by asking that your electronic filer completes and files form T185, Electronic Filing of a Pre-authorized Debit Agreement.
+You can create a PAD payment agreement in your CRA My Account or My Business Account, or your authorized representative can set this up through Represent a Client.

 In-Person Payment Options for the CRA